-If I were writing this in the 1970s when most people were more fit and less fat, I’d say go for it.
-However, with widespread processed foods, video games, and “stripmall yoga” masquerading as exercise, people have gotten soft.
+If I were writing this in the 1970s when people were more fit and less fat, I’d say go for it.
+However, with widespread processed foods, video games, and “strip mall yoga” masquerading as exercise, people have gotten soft, so you’re probably soft.
 Bootcamps?
-Pfft.
+Pfft, not very good.
 And gyms?
-Yeah, the few of us grunting in the freeweight area knew what we were doing, but we would talk at length at how the rest of you were obviosly wasting time.
-Today even skinny people are soft, a “dad bod” is something to be proud of, and fat people?
-“Body positive” or not, well, if you take the test, you’ll see.
-It’s those who think they are fit and aren’t, that inspired the the SWR Test.
+Yes, those of us grunting in the free weight area knew what we were doing, but we would talk at length about how the rest of you always looked basic at best, AND WE LAUGHED AT WHAT YOUR PERSONAL TRAINERS HAD YOU DO.
+Today even thin people are soft and weak, such that a “dad bod” is something to be proud of, and fat people?
+“Body positive” or not, well, take the test, you’ll see.
+It’s those who think they “aren’t doing that bad” that inspired the test.

-As such if you are really out of shape and you go as hard as you can, are likely to strain something?
-Yes.
+As such if you are out of shape and you start off as hard as you can, are likely to strain something?

-With that said if you think you’re in at least modest shape, you’ve read the descriptions and watched the demos, feel free to try, though maybe ease into it and not going for 100% the first time.
+…and that’s no way to start a new exercise program.
+That said if you think you’re in at least modest shape, you’ve read the descriptions and watched the demos, feel free to try, though maybe ease into it and not go for 100% the first time.
 You get as many tries as you want to better your score later.
 Just don’t come crying to me if you get hurt.
-While the tests are largely playground exercises, “this is for information purposes only,” and I absolve myself from any and all responsibility with regards to what you do to yourself in your own home.
+While the tests are basic exercises, I’m presenting them in a bit of a different way so “this is for information purposes only.”
+I absolve myself from any and all responsibility with regards to what you do to yourself in your own home.

 L2 or “regular” lunges

 Alternate legs and your knee MUST touch the floor (softly) every time to count.
 Record your number.
 For L2, I’m stepping forward, but stepping back is also okay.
 With L3 it’s best to stay more centered.